“We need to be more creative and innovative in increasing membership”-Amb. Solomon Rutega

 Our guest today is Ambassador Solomon Rutega, the Secretary-General of the Inter-African Coffee Organization (IACO).
 Before assuming his current role, Rutega played a pivotal role in establishing the African Fine Coffees Association (formerly the East African Fine Coffees Association).
 He is also known for his contributions to Chinese-African relations in the coffee sector, having served as Uganda’s ambassador and consul general in Guangzhou, China.

-During his recent interview with The Ethiopian Herald, Rutega discussed IACO’s mission to promote coffee and explore ways to increase coffee export earnings.
-Enjoy reading!
+During his recent interview with the Ethiopian Herald, Rutega discussed IACO’s mission to promote coffee and explore ways to increase coffee export earnings.
+Enjoy the read!

 What is the primary goal of IACO?